Kleetope

-In geometry and polyhedral combinatorics, the Kleetope of a polyhedron or higher-dimensional convex polytope P is another polyhedron or polytope P^{K} formed by replacing each facet of P with a shallow pyramid.
-Kleetopes are named after Victor Klee.
+In geometry and polyhedral combinatorics, the Kleetope of a polyhedron or higher-dimensional convex polytope P is another polyhedron or polytope P^{K} formed by replacing each facet of P with a pyramid.
+In some cases, the pyramid is chosen to have regular sides, often producing a non-convex polytope; alternatively, by using sufficiently shallow pyramids, the results may remain convex.
+Kleetopes are named after Victor Klee, although the same concept was known under other names long before the work of Klee.

 Examples

+In each of these cases, the Kleetope is formed by attaching pyramids onto each face of the original polyhedron.
+These examples can be seen from the Platonic solids: